-Reviewers report that the 2012 Ford Fusion is practical, fun to drive, and has a high-quality interior.
+Test drivers report that the 2012 Ford Fusion is fun to drive, practical and has a high-quality interior.

 Test drivers say the Fusion offers crisp handling and two powerful V6 engine options.
 With optional all-wheel drive, a manual transmission and numerous trim level options, reviewers like that shoppers can customize the Fusion to fit their tastes.

 Although it receives a couple updates for 2012, including a standard six-speed automatic on SE trims, the 2012 Fusion is similar to the 2011 version.
 Test drivers like that Ford has decided not to mess with a good thing.
 The Fusion receives praise for its three engine choices, high-quality interior, superb handling, good fuel economy, spacious trunk and comfortable interior.

 On the other hand, test drivers point out that the 2012 Fusion is not the undisputed champ it was when the redesigned version hit the market in 2010.
 However, they agree that it is still a solid choice for this segment.
 Test drivers also recommend that shoppers drive newer entries from Hyundai, Volkswagen and Kia before making a final decision.

 Most car reviewers agree that the Ford Fusion is ideal for families because it has plenty of high-tech safety features, as well as interior and trunk space.
 It also offers an engaging driving experience, in addition to being practical and fuel-efficient.

 If you want a family sedan that’s good-looking and fun to drive, the 2012 Hyundai Sonata is a good option among affordable midsize cars.
 Reviewers like its stylish exterior and numerous standard features, including Bluetooth and USB connectivity.
 For slightly less than $20,000, you get the same features that would cost you more than $23,000 in the Fusion.